salaboy/from-monolith-to-k8s/knative/knative-eventing-example.md

 EOF
 ```

+### Updating the application to use the RabbitMQ Broker

 The API-Gateway Knative Service needs to be updated with a new K_SINK and K_SINK_POST_FIX variables.
 This is due the URL for the RabbitMQ Broker is different from the In-Memory one.

 ```